Braves focus on bullpen at deadline, trading for 3 relievers

 In the end, the Braves decided to focus on the bullpen.

-Atlanta pulled off a couple of deals at the trade deadline Wednesday, picking up closer Shane Green from the Detroit Tigers and former closer Mark Melancon from the San Francisco Giants.
+Atlanta pulled off a couple of deals at the trade deadline Wednesday, picking up closer Shane Greene from the Detroit Tigers and former closer Mark Melancon from the San Francisco Giants.

 The acquisitions by the first-place Braves came after Tuesday’s trade that brought another reliever, Chris Martin of the Texas Rangers.